 Have you ever tried marbling?
 It is so much fun!
+I love how these marble Easter eggs turned out.
 Hazel and I decided to give it a try the other day using just nail polish, water, and a dozen ceramic eggs.
 The ceramic picks up the marbling colors beautifully.
 The best part – unlike real eggs, you can display these beauties year after year!
 They are so pretty arranged on a tray as a table centerpiece.
-While they look fancy to make, the technique couldn’t be easier.
+While they look fancy to make, the technique for dying eggs with nail polish couldn’t be easier.
 Read on to see this fun alternative to dying Easter Eggs.
 Hazel and I give it a big thumbs up!

 I have always been a fan of decorating faux eggs instead of real eggs since they last forever.
 Typically I have used paper mache eggs – check out some of Easter egg decorating ideas using paper mache eggs.
 This time I tried a dozen of these ceramic eggs from Oriental Trading.
 They look exactly like real eggs – no boiling required!